UK's FTSE retreats as Ukraine tension grows

 By Tricia Wright

-Ukrainian President Petro Poroshenko said Russian forces had entered his country and the military conflict was worsening after Russian-backed separatists swept into a town in the east.
+Ukrainian President Petro Poroshenko said that Russian forces had entered his country and the military conflict was worsening after Russian-backed separatists swept into a key town in the east.

 Concerns over the situation in Ukraine overshadowed a trio of positive data releases out of the United States.
 Its economy rebounded more strongly than initially thought in the second quarter, jobless claims fell for a second straight week, and July pending home sales rose far more than had been expected.